reactbkk/2.0.0/README.md

 ```

 ## Deployment
-Just commit to master branch
+When a commit is added to `master` branch, it will be deployed to GitHub Pages by the CI.